ei09010/sleeping-barber-problem/README.md

 # sleeping-barber-problem

+##The purpose of this exercise is to practice the usage of concurrency mechanisms in Go

 Problem : The analogy is based upon a hypothetical barber shop with one barber.
 There is a barber shop which has one barber, one barber chair, and n chairs for waiting for customers if there are any to sit on the chair.

 If there is no customer, then the barber sleeps in his own chair.